Quinn2017/Skill-Bill-and-Teds/README.md

-# An Inventory_Skill (Test)
+# Skill-Bill-and-Teds

-This skill is in testing phase.
+A nostalgic return to the 80s classic 'Bill and Ted'.

 ## Synopsis:
-You can give command to create and add information to a Google Spreadsheet.
+Invoke the air guitar soundclip.

 ## CURRENT STATE:
-It's in the initial testing phase.
+Initial testing phase.

-## INSTALLATION:
+## REQUIREMENTS
-Not applicable
+No requirements.

 ## USAGE:
-Not applicable
+Say "station" or "wild stalion"

 ## ISSUES / TODO:
-Not applicable
+No known issues.